 I never got into guitar to be a spotlight person, and always just wanted to put forth a good product that supports a song or vocal.
 All that to say, I'm here to serve whatever song you send over.
 I have a great sense for acoustic guitar tone that is heavily rooted in Alison Krauss and Union Station recordings as well as the stylings of James Taylor and other pop acoustic artists from the 70s.
 My electric work also takes a lot of influence from 60's and 70's pop rock recordings as well as country and current pop.
 If you have a vibe you're going for, I think we can achieve it!

-I price everything per track, and I'll likely send you a short voice memo of ideas so we can narrow down what would work best for you without doing a lot of back and forth.
-I try to do it right the first time as much as humanly possible.
+I price everything per track.
+I'll send you a short clip of some ideas so we can narrow down what you're going for the first time I send something.
+Looking forward to working with you!

 If I have to chart the song: +$10

-5 Reviews - 1 Repeat ClientEndorse Tyler Jewell
+11 Reviews - 2 Repeat ClientsEndorse Tyler Jewell

 Great Experience working with Tyler again!

 Fantastic work by Tyler.
 I'm very happy how this one worked out